 A wholesome and varied lunch is served in the cafeteria on school days.
 Lunch items will also be available at various satellite locations during the Lunch and Learn hour.
 Teachers, paraprofessionals and food service are in charge of cafeteria area supervision during the Lunch and Learn period.
 Students will obey all instructions given them by members of the school staff.
-The following policies for all students participating in the cafeteria program insure better service and conditions:
+The following policies for all students participating in the cafeteria program insure better service and conditions: While in the cafeteria, Students will NOT:

-While in the cafeteria, Students will NOT:
+Create any type of mess, i.e., leaving trays or throwing food or objects.
+Trays, dishes, and paper refuse must not be left on tables, but must be taken to the window located at the front of the cafeteria.

-- > Create any type of mess, i.e., leaving trays or throwing food or objects.
-Trays, dishes, and paper refuse must not be left on tables, but must be taken to the window located at the front of the cafeteria. - Note: Students have a responsibility to clear their lunch table and/or the floor surrounding the table of any refuse.
-Failure to clean up will result in a disciplinary consequence. - > Cut into line.
-Entrance is through double doors and exit is through register doors only.
-Students must keep all food items in plain view until purchased. - > Sit on top of tables or move furniture around.
+Note: Students have a responsibility to clear their lunch table and/or the floor surrounding the table of any refuse.
+Failure to clean up will result in a disciplinary consequence.

+- Cut into line.
+Students are to follow the directional signs posted throughout the food service area.
+Students must keep all food items in plain view until purchased. - Sit on top of tables or move furniture around.
 Note: The parking lot is off limits during the school day.
 A student must seek permission from an administrator to go to the parking lot at any time.